HackerEarth/engineering.hackerearth.com/_posts/2023-09-17-building-a-relaible-global-benchmarking-platform.md

 ### POC Conclusion

-Based on above calculation we can conclude that TDigest gives less deviation to accurate percentiles in comparison to DDSketch, consuming more memory and time.
-Whereas in our case we can afford to have accuracy with deviation close to 1% , time and memory plays important role in faster calcualtions of sketches.
+Based on the above calculation, we can conclude that TDigest gives less deviation to accurate percentiles in comparison to DDSketch, consuming more memory and time.
+Whereas in our case, we can afford to have accuracy with deviation close to 1%, time and memory plays an important role in faster calculations of sketches.

-Hence we went with DDSketch algorithm which takes a nominal time and memory for creating sketches.
+Hence, we went with the DDSketch algorithm which takes a nominal time and memory for creating sketches.

 ### Data Ingestion Pipeline (Improved Architechture)

-Now that we know that we need to create sketch we needed to create new sketches for every new data point regularly coming from millions of candidates taking test at our platform, We needed a data ingestion pipeline for updation of these sketches in near realtime.
+Now that we know that we need to create sketches, we need to create new sketches for every new data point regularly coming from millions of candidates taking tests at our platform.
+We needed a data ingestion pipeline for updation of these sketches in near real time.

 We built a data pipeline to update the sketch.
-Individual candidate skill and scores were stored in dynamo DB.
-Participation end triggers the data from Dynamo db to the map-reduce flow, the candidates skill data is consumed by reducer SQS queue.
-Reducer lambda then takes data in batches of 10000 or 5 mins time interval and reduces the data to skill wise scores.
-These messages are then consumed by SQS FIFO queue which groups the data based on problem template and skills.
-This data is again consumed by the sketch update lambda which generates the new sketch and merges the new skill sketch with the old sketch and then calculates the percentile threshold.
-This flow inturn is consumed by SQS queue which updates the data in sql table.
+Individual candidate skills and scores were stored in dynamo DB.
+Participation end triggers the data from Dynamo db to the map-reduce flow ;  the candidates skill data is consumed by reducer SQS queue.
+Reducer lambda takes data in batches of 10000 or 5 mins time intervals and reduces the data to skill-wise scores.
+These messages are then consumed by the SQS FIFO queue, which groups the data based on problem template and skills.
+This data is again consumed by the sketch update lambda, which generates the new sketch, merges the new skill sketch with the old sketch, and then calculates the percentile threshold.
+This flow in turn is consumed by the SQS queue which updates the data in the SQL table.

-Model for Storing the percentile threshold :
+Model for Storing the Percentile Threshold:

 ```python